jbiatek/BSGRulebook/rulebook.md

 The Basestar Bridge on the Cylon Fleet board is a Cylon location, only accessible to Cylon players.
 It is *not* necessary to discard a Skill card to move to the Basestar Bridge from the regular Cylon Locations.

 The two abilities that are chosen must be decided *before* resolving either of them.
 The activating player may not switch after the first has been resolved.
-(For most other game decisions, players are allowed to make their choices as they go.)
+(This is an exception to the normal rules.
+For most other game decisions, players are allowed to make their choices as they go.)

 Attempting to use the Basestar Bridge to place a basestar on the Cylon Fleet board when both basestars are already placed on one of the two boards does nothing.
 Both basestars remain wherever they are.